Helena History Hikes & Walks Tour Policies

 Where do I find general visitor information and COVID-19 guest expectations?

-Please visit the Helena Visitor Center web site, https://helenamt.com/, for information about visiting Helena, including lodging, other activities, hiking and skiing.
+Please see Visit Helena at https://helenamt.com/ for information about visiting Helena, including lodging, other activities, hiking and skiing.

 If you have a question that was not addressed here, please call 406-202-8196 or email [email protected] for more information.